raghav0818/SUTD-CALENDAR-BOT/README.md

 Open the extracted folder.

-For Windows Users:
+For Windows Users 🪟

 Double-click the setup_windows.bat file.
 It will automatically install all necessary libraries for you.

-For Mac Users:
+For Mac Users 🍎

 Open your Terminal app.